yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2020/index.md

     "./51b.png"
   >}}

-One of those little annoying details.
 If you ran a game in fullscreen and a pop-up needed to show up (for example, naming a character), it used to render behind the main yuzu window, forcing you to exit fullscreen, focus the pop-up, address the reason for it, and then continue with your game.
 Quite annoying indeed.
-[Morph](https://github.com/Morph1984) is our saviour for this one, by [using the `Qt::WindowStaysOnTopHint` flag](https://github.com/yuzu-emu/yuzu/pull/4728), the pop-ups will now show up on top of your game.
+[Morph](https://github.com/Morph1984) is our savior for this one, by [using the `Qt::WindowStaysOnTopHint` flag](https://github.com/yuzu-emu/yuzu/pull/4728), the pop-ups will now show up on top of your game.
 Thanks a lot, poyo.

 ## GPU vendor specific fixes and changes